keshava/energy-transitions-sb-ctl/README.md

 optional arguments:
-  -h, --help   show this help message and exit sandbox  Competition URL suffix (use "sdusbctl sandboxes list" to show options)
+  -h, --help   show this help message and exit sandbox      sandbox URL suffix (use "sdusbctl sandboxes list" to show options)
                If empty, the default sandbox will be used (use "sdusbctl config set sandbox")" -v, --csv    Print results in CSV format (if not set print in table format) -q, --quiet  Suppress printing information about the upload/download progress